-- We tailor our self-management approach to meet individual needs, and our approach encompasses the following services:- - Personalised Member Pathway, a service that helps members access the services that meet their needs; - Nutritional and weight management consultations with our registered Dietitian; - Arthritis Action Groups in locations across the country; - Self-management educational events to learn about various techniques for managing both the physical and mental aspects of arthritis; - Arthritis Action Connect telephone service;
+We tailor our self-management approach to meet individual needs, and our approach encompasses the following services:-

+- Personalised Member Pathway, a service that helps members access the services that meet their needs; - Nutritional and weight management consultations with our registered Dietitian; - Arthritis Action Groups in locations across the country;

-- Online Exercise sessions for rehabilitation or for people who have not exercised for a long period of time; - Free, easy to follow online self-management videos; - Quarterly webinars with expert speakers, covering a wide range of topics; - Identification of the most suitable exercises for people with arthritis and other musculoskeletal conditions; - Subsidised clinical appointments with our registered Osteopaths, Physiotherapists and Acupuncturists; and - Factsheets, our Members' magazine, E-newsletters and informational leaflets on a variety of topics including self-management, physical activity, and mental well-being.
+- Self-management educational events to learn about various techniques for managing both the physical and mental aspects of arthritis; - Arthritis Action Connect telephone service; - Online Exercise sessions for rehabilitation or for people who have not exercised for a long period of time; - Free, easy to follow online self-management videos; - Quarterly webinars with expert speakers, covering a wide range of topics; - Identification of the most suitable exercises for people with arthritis and other musculoskeletal conditions; - Subsidised clinical appointments with our registered Osteopaths, Physiotherapists and Acupuncturists; and - Factsheets, our Members' magazine, E-newsletters and informational leaflets on a variety of topics including self-management, physical activity, and mental well-being.

-We are proud that we continued to offer all services throughout the Covid-19 pandemic, quickly moving our face-to-face Groups and presentations to external audiences online.
-Sadly, we were only able to run one of our two-day Self-Management Events in Colchester before the pandemic hit.
-This Event was well attended by our members and the general public, which clearly demonstrates that people living with arthritis want to gain a significant benefit from learning about managing their arthritis on a day-to-day basis.
-We took this opportunity to prepare content and will run our Self-Management Events online until it is safe to meet face-to-face again.
+We are proud to have continued to offer all of these services throughout the Covid-19 pandemic, running our Groups and presentations to external audiences online.
+We also ran our popular Self-Management Events online and these events were well attended by our members and the general public.
+This clearly demonstrates that people living with arthritis want to gain a significant benefit from learning about managing their arthritis on a day-to-day basis.